gordonglas/gglas-ninja/blog/2022/07/how-to-setup-oh-my-posh-in-windows-terminal.md

   - VSCode
 published: true
 ---
+*Updated 2024-02-26: Added instructions for oh-my-posh in git-bash in MINGW.*
 *Updated 2024-02-22: Fixed winget package name conflict.
 Updated Meslo nerd font to v3.1.1.*
 *Updated 2023-10-05: Added instructions for oh-my-posh in git-bash in Visual Studio.*